PaisWillie/MonkeyCode/README.md

 ## Overview
 **SnippetSprint** is a code snippet typing racer, designed to hone your development speed and accuracy.
 Inspired by popular type racer sites like MonkeyType, it focuses specifically on **typing code** across various **programming languages** and **frameworks**.

+The UI was built from scratch, and designed by me.
+This project was developed within ~1 week for CUSEC 2025 Dev's Den competition.

 Built with:

 - [Vite](https://vitejs.dev)